-We're assuming that Visual Studio .NET 2003 is used to create the modules.
-Of course, NAnt users can also build modules, but the majority of .NET developers use VS.NET and it makes development a little bit easier.
+We're assuming that Visual Studio .NET 2005 is used to create the modules.
+You also need VS.NET 2005 SP1 or the separate download of the Web Application Project model (http://webproject.scottgu.com/).
+As an alternative, NAnt can also be used to build modules.
+All Cuyahoga modules have their own NAnt build scripts that can be used as an example.

 Module developers need to have some experience developing ASP.NET pages and user controls.

 To get things started, you'll need a working version of Cuyahoga.
-This guide is based on the 0.9 release.
+This guide is based on the 1.5.0 release.
 It doesn't matter which database platform you choose.
 Modules that are developed with these guidelines should be database independent.